-It took less than a week after his acquittal in the Senate for President Donald Trump to unleash his revenge on those who testified in the House impeachment inquiry and to ramp up what appears to be a full-scale expulsion of supposedly disloyal political appointees and career officials from the U.S. government.
-For a year and a half, White House officials and allies had been assembling lists of “bad people,” and now they are finally acting on it.
+It took less than a week after his acquittal in the Senate in 2020 for then President Donald Trump to unleash his revenge on those who testified in the House impeachment inquiry and to ramp up a full-scale expulsion of supposedly disloyal political appointees and career officials from the U.S. government.
+For a year and a half, White House officials and allies had been assembling lists of “bad people,” and now they were finally acting on it.

 On Feb.
 23, 2020, Axios reported that a “well-connected network of conservative activists with close ties to Trump and top administration officials” had been helping develop lists of “Never Trump” officials to kick out and of “pro-Trump” loyalists to replace them.
 According to Axios, members of this “network” include Ginni Thomas, who is married to Supreme Court Justice Clarence Thomas, and Barbara Ledeen, a Republican Senate staffer.
 Ledeen reportedly wrote a memo on former U.S. Attorney Jessie Liu, whose Treasury nomination was withdrawn after Trump reviewed that memo.
 And Thomas, who receives names from conservative activists who attend meetings of the right-wing strategy group Groundswell, reportedly handed a memo of names directly to Trump in 2019.
 Groundswell was also potentially involved in another memo regarding officials in the State Department from January 2019.

-More recently, Office of Personnel Management (OPM) Director Dale Cabaniss abruptly resigned due to, as Politico reported, “poor treatment” by McEntee, and the administration was also criticized for hiring Trump supporters in their early twenties, including one who is still a college senior, for top positions at the White House.
+Then, Office of Personnel Management (OPM) Director Dale Cabaniss abruptly resigned due to, as Politico reported, “poor treatment” by McEntee.
+The administration was also criticized for hiring Trump supporters in their early twenties, including one who was still a college senior, for top positions at the White House.

-American Oversight is investigating the network of activists and advisers working with Trump on his dictatorial ambitions to shed light on the alarming purges of government officials that threaten not only the civil service system, but our national security.
+American Oversight is investigating the network of activists and advisers who worked with Trump on his dictatorial ambitions to shed light on the alarming purges of government officials that threaten not only the civil service system, but our national security.